 “That’s when I realized that I could mobilize capital to help other people in low-income communities or [help] the sustainable development world.
 I see oceans as one of the avenues through which impact investments can make a difference.”

 At the summit, SOA also plans to unveil a petition to recognize the oceans as one of the United Nations’ new sustainable development goals.
 Only six goals will be picked out of those submitted to the United Nations this year.
 “If the oceans become one of the new sustainable development goals, there will be funding, resources, and scientific backing at the U.N.
 People will be forced to come to the table and bring their knowledge and expertise to talk about the [problem] at hand,” she said.

 Fernandez hopes the summit will become an annual event, but this year her main goal is “to get people who have no interest in the environment or sustainability to leave the summit with a fresh perspective on how their actions are directly affecting the health of the oceans and how their actions can make a difference.”

 The SOA will host the Sustainable Oceans Summit at Georgetown’s McDonough School of Business on April 25, 2015, 10:00–4:00 p.m.
 Visit the summit’s website to register and view a complete schedule of speakers.
 The summit is free and open to students and the general public.

 Through the cooperation of the U.S. Department of State, nongovernmental organizations, and U.S. and international universities, the summit will be webcast live across the world.
 Join the conversation by using the hashtag #SOS15.

 Georgetown’s SOA currently acts as the main convener for other chapters.
-Students interested in starting an alliance chapter at their university should can contact SOA, who can provide a framework for starting a chapter.
+Students interested in starting an alliance chapter at their university should contact SOA, who can provide a framework for starting a chapter.